Displaying Source Code(s)

 pictures.

-If the receiving field width is smaller than sending field then excess
+If the receiving field width is smaller than sending field then

 digits, to the left and/or to the right of the decimal point are